lharding/tasknc/README.md

 `pod2man` is required to generate the manual page.
 In Arch Linux, this is provided by the `perl` package.

+`ncurses-dev` meta-package is required to compile.
+In Debian Linux: `sudo apt install ncurses-dev`

 `ncursesw` headers are required to compile with unicode support.
 In Arch Linux, this is provided by the `ncurses` package.
-In Debian Linux, you need to install `ncurses-dev` meta-package.

 Bugs
 ----